Features Apr 8, 2026 6 min read

 Most scheduling tools are stateless — they don't know or care that Marcus has worked sound tech three Sundays in a row.
 GraceSquad tracks every completed assignment in a slot_history table and uses it to actively penalize consecutive-week repeats.
 This isn't just fairness — it's burnout prevention built into the algorithm.

 Coordinators who use this for a few months typically report that their "always-scheduled 20" expands naturally to 40+ active volunteers, because the algorithm actively surfaces people who haven't served recently.
+If you’re evaluating how this stacks up against other church scheduling tools, our Planning Center alternative breakdown walks through the trade-offs.

 volunteer scheduling software church scheduling automation auto-fill scheduling